Accounting

 Website: | www.uab.edu/mac |

-Courses in the program are offered in the classroom primarily in an evening format, with some classes having an online option.
-An enhanced online with premium program (https://www.uab.edu/business/home/programs/100-online) is also available 100% online and offers a guaranteed path of progression with a tuition premium.
+Courses in the program are offered in the classroom or online.
+An enhanced online with premium program (https://www.uab.edu/business/home/programs/100-online) is also available 100% online and offers a guaranteed progression path with a tuition premium.

-High-achieving UAB accounting undergraduate students interested in pursuing the M.Ac. degree should consider the UAB Fast-Track Master of Accounting Program.
+High-achieving UAB accounting undergraduate students interested in pursuing the MAc degree should consider the Advanced Bachelor's and Master's degree (ABM).
 Details are outlined below.

 Admission